OpenGamma/OG-Platform/docs/og-analytics/worked-out-examples/worked-out-example-stir-futures-discounting.rst

 Present value
 -------------

-The nextoutput we produce is the *present value* of the instrument.
-The *futures price*s, denoted *F*, was computed in the previous section.
+The next output we produce is the *present value* of the instrument.
+The *futures price*, denoted *F*, was computed in the previous section.
 The present value is computed as the current price minus the last margin price multiplied by the notional, the accrual factor and the quantity.

 The code to compute the present value simply read as::